petermatts/petermatts/README.md

 My real name is Matthew Peters.

+GitHub required I make a unique username, and after a little bit of thinking I came up with the solution.

-I decided to make my username petermatts because the names Matt and Peter exist in my first and last names respectively.
-My last name has an 's' at the end, so simply I decided to swap my first and last names leaving the 's' in its place to get peter + matt + s = petermatts, a unique username.
+My last name ends in an 's', and without that 's' my name is made of 2 common first namers.
+So I decided to swap my first (abbreviated) and last names leaving the 's' in its place to get peter + matt + s = petermatts, a unique username.

 <br/>